 - The project benefits from NCF support and has the potential to shift the way the Foundation approaches its work and advances its strategies.

 Each recipient receives a stipend of up to $150,000, paid out in two installments over 18 months.
 In addition, the program offers hands-on training, resources, and leadership development to help Fellows scale the impact of their work.

 You can learn more about this opportunity by visiting the funder's website.

-- The Fellowship program does NOT fund enrollment for degree or non-degree study at academic institutions, including dissertation research.
+- Enrollment for degree or non-degree study at academic institutions, including dissertation research.

-- The Fellows’ health benefits and does NOT account for taxes owed to the IRS for the grant award.
+- The Fellows’ health benefits or taxes owed to the IRS for the grant award.

 - The Fellowship Program is an opportunity for individuals.
 Multiple submissions for the same project will not be considered.
 Please note that while someone is a Fellow, any organization(s) employing them is not eligible for a grant from NCF until the Fellowship’s completion.

 See how we help our customers save time and find new funding by trying out Instrumentl for 14-days free or learn more.

 “This is the best foundation match & grant tracking tool I've used in my many years of fundraising.”